themi/has_lineage/README.md

 :parent_key_column foreign key to the parent record, defaults to :parent_id :lineage_column    column_name storing the ancestry path, defaults to :lineage :leaf_width        the length of each ancestry path key, defaults to 4.
-                   4 means: max siblings 9999, ~ max tree depth of 51 levels.
+                   4 means: max siblings 9999, ~ max tree depth of 51 levels with 256 byte string.
-:delimiter         the path separtor, defaults to '/' :tree_key_column   foreign key to filtering record - separates trees, defaults to nil.
+:delimiter         the path separtor, defaults to '/' :tree_key_column   foreign key or value that separates trees, defaults to nil.
-                   use this option to add another foreign key so as to categorize or differentiate trees.
+                   use this option to add to categorize or differentiate trees.
-:order             column name used to order the siblings, defaults to nil :counter_cache     true/false, defaults to false. use to use Rails counter_cache
+:order_column      column name used to order the siblings, defaults to nil :counter_cache     true/false, defaults to false. use to use Rails counter_cache
                    if true must add field :lineage_children_count to table
 ```